 Many Affordable Plan Options

 Quality benefits can be affordable.
 There are many policies that can fit your budget and we do the research.
 These plans help you when you have a claim, and feature the coverage you are likely to utilize.
 If you have pre-existing conditions, or you have been denied coverage in the past, you do not have to answer any medical questions on the short application.
 You can not be turned down during Open Enrollment, or if you have a qaulifying life event, which generates a "Special Enrollment Period."

 Budget-friendly plans are available in big cities, such as Cleveland, Cincinnati, Dayton, Akron, Columbus, and Toledo, along with smaller cities, such as Dublin, Massillon, Hilliard, Sandusky, Centerville, Loveland, Athens, and Oxford.
 Provider networks are customized, so that there is a greater chance to cover the physician, specialist, hospital, Urgent Care, or other medical facility that you prefer to visit.
 Inpatient and outpatient expenses, along with counseling, therapy, mental health, ER, and preventative expenses are covered on all qualified plans.

 Catastrophic, comprehensive, self-employed and HSA health plans are reviewed, so we can properly recommend the best policy for you.
 And as your needs change, and you and your family grow older, we'll be here to review your coverage.
 Customized coverage helps minimize the cost of expensive medications and chronic treatment, potentially saving thousands of dollars in premiums and out-of-pocket expenses.

-If benefits are only required for several months, short-term plans may be suitable.
+If benefits are only required for several months, short-term health insurance plans may be suitable.
 Temporary policies often cost less than $70 per month, although deductibles and coinsurance often must be met, before preventative and non-preventative expenses are paid.
 Policies can be purchased for 1-12 months, with office visits and prescription drugs included on some plans.
 These options are popular if you miss an Open Enrollment deadline, or have no major health conditions and do not qualify for a subsidy.

 All Marketplace (Exchange) plans contain required essential health benefits, although deductibles, copays, and your out-of-pocket costs can vary.
 These benefits include:

 Preventative services including annual routine physicals, mammograms, and child well-visits